 Keep to your values and beliefs and diligently work towards a new passion and purpose.

-When Michaelangelo used to look at his blocks of marble he would say, “the sculpture is already inside, I need to just chip away the stone to reveal it.”
+When Michelangelo used to look at his blocks of marble he would say, “the sculpture is already inside, I need to just chip away the stone to reveal it.”
 God has already created you to fulfill his purposes.
-Just like Michaelangel it’s your job to chisel away the excess.
+Just like Michelangelo it’s your job to chisel away the excess.
 You don’t have to turn into a new person in retirement.
 You just need to work diligently and manage your money wisely, but within a new circumstance.

 3) Reducing Retirement Stress by Aligning Your Thoughts and Actions